Skip to content

 bash

-• Authenticated endpoints: Unless the cache is scoped per user
+• Authenticated endpoints: unless the cache is scoped per user (use the key/value API with a user-specific key instead).

 typescript